Find out how to put some 'pacing' into your life, using activity to manage pain

 Over time, and with practice, pacing can make you feel more confident in managing your pain and will allow you to stay active.

 Remember you may find a particular activity has a ceiling of how much you can do it.
 Don’t feel bad about this, by sticking to the limits you set, it means you can do more overall and reduce pain “flare-ups”.

 "Put pain in its place, with pacing"

-If you’d like to know more take a look at this video, https://www.paintoolkit.org/pain-tools/pacing, or call the Trust on 01480 474974 and ask for one of the Medical Advisers.
+If you’d like to know more take a look at this Learning To Pace Yourself video on the Pain Toolkit website , call the Trust on 01480 474974 and ask for one of the Medical Advisers, or email us.
 We can give you more information and answer any questions.